 Planning your wedding timeline for a stress-free day

 Not sure where to start with your wedding day timeline?
 Don’t worry, your not alone!
 Often venues will provide a suggested schedule, but it can be difficult to interpret and make it work with other elements you might have planned.
-While that one schedule might work for your venue, it’s important to check it works for your caters, your photographer and videographer, and most importantly, you.
+While that one schedule might work for your venue, it’s important to check it works for your caterers, your photographer and videographer, and most importantly, you.

 This post is designed to be concise guide to help you plan how much time to allow and where.